ppy/osu-wiki/news/2025/2025-07-19-osucatch-world-cup-2025-finals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?autoplay=false&parent=osu.ppy.sh&time=0h4m2s&video=2511496925" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 The losers' bracket final saw Finland (#6) facing off against Chile (#9).
 In recent years, neither team had managed to break into the top three — Chile's last podium finish was in 2019, while Finland have never placed higher than fourth, dating all the way back to 2013.
 For both sides, this was the opportunity to prove their worth.
-Chile entered this year without several key players, and many doubted their ability to reach the later stages of the tournament after seeing their qualifiers performance.
+Chile entered this year without several key players, and many doubted their ability to reach the later stages of the tournament after seeing their Qualifiers performance.
 As for Finland, concerns about their ability to scale and play endgame pools were raised, which was what led to their elimination in this very round last year.

 Coming into this match, it was very difficult to give a clear edge to either team.
 Throughout the tournament, Chile had focused on the Double Time, Mixed Mod and Hidden brackets, while Finland opted for the more gimmicky picks, as well as the Mixed Mod and control Double Time picks.
 Chile were favoured on maps such as [DT1](https://osu.ppy.sh/beatmapsets/2398898#fruits/5199042), which was promptly banned by Finland, who themselves saw their strongest weapon, [NM3](https://osu.ppy.sh/beatmapsets/2398883#fruits/5199003), banned by Chile.
 Most maps left would be very contested either way, and the teams knew it.